sd19spring/GERSHWIN/docs/index.md

-## Our Project
+### Our Project

-You can use the [editor on GitHub](https://github.com/vmwyatt/gershwin.music.generator/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-_insert a project description here_
+Have you ever had a lyric running through your head, but just couldn’t find a melody to match?
+Now with Gershwin™ you can type in the lyric, select a genre, and listen for your own custom made random tune!
+Gershwin™ will take your lyric, analyze its tone, and return a melody in a key to match, in your chosen genre.

 _insert a video of the project working here_